nottoseethesun/vibrashank/README.md

   * There may be easier ways to install the jdk, such as with a brew cask (`Caskroom/cask/java`).
 1. Install [lein](http://leiningen.org) in your preferred way, such as `brew install leiningen`.

-## Installation and Running of this Project
+## Installing and Running this Project

 ```{bash}
 git clone git@github.com:christopherbalz/vibrashank.git